Celiac Disease Treatment

 - Consult dietitians and national celiac disease societies for lists of gluten-free foods.
 Read the food and product labels before buying or consuming any product.
 This is necessary, because a manufacturer may change a product's ingredients at any time.
 A product that was gluten-free in the past may now contain gluten.
 Even branded products may be gluten-free in one country but contain gluten in another country.
 If one is not certain after reading the labels, call the manufacturer.

 - Because people with celiac disease who have severe malabsorption can develop vitamin and mineral deficiencies, vitamin and mineral supplements are important.
-All patients should take a multivitamin daily.
+Ask your doctor if a multivitamin is right for you.
 Patients with iron deficiency anemia should be treated with iron.
 Patients with anemia due to folate or B12 deficiency should be treated with folic acid and B12.
 Patients with an abnormal ProTime should be treated with vitamin K. Patients with low blood calcium levels or with osteoporosis should be treated with calcium and vitamin D supplements.